Review: Your Letter by Hyeon A. Cho

 Until one summer when everything changes.

 Did Eric cause the accident that leaves Dani unable to do the one thing in the world she most cares about?
-The question plagues … Continue reading
+The question plagues him, … Continue reading

 Review: Tethered to Other Stars by Elisa Stone Leahy